Managing CodeX Scripts in Qntrl: Add, Edit, Trigger, and Organize Execution | Qntrl Online Help

 3. Confirm your delete action.

-Triggering Script Execution: Supported Modules
+Triggering Script Execution: Locations and Triggers

 CodeX scripts can be activated from various modules within Qntrl.
 The functionality and behavior of the scripts vary depending on the module.
-Below are the supported modules where the scripts can be triggered:

 1. On Load - This script runs when a form is first loaded in the Qntrl system as part of the page rendering process.
 It can be used to initialize variables, retrieve data, set default values, or apply dynamic behaviour to the user interface.